francescocorsello/Spine2Wwise/README.md

 </p>

 ## Step 5
- - Add the Spine2Wwise script as component to your spine game object and use size to choose your animations number.
+ - Add the Spine2Wwise script as component to your Spine game object and use size to choose your animations number.

 <p align="left">